OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/08-Testing_for_SSI_Injection.md

 If we have access to the application source code, we can quite easily find out:

 - If SSI directives are used.
-If they are, then the web server is going to have SSI support enabled, making SSI injection at least a potential issue to investigate.
+If they are, then the web server has SSI support enabled, making SSI injection at least a potential issue to investigate.
 - Where user input, cookie content and HTTP headers are handled.
 The complete list of input vectors is then quickly determined.
 - How the input is handled, what kind of filtering is performed, what characters the application is not letting through, and how many types of encoding are taken into account.